gvwilson/thirdbit/src/fiction/santas/index.md

 and one of the first lessons a santa is taught is to always be polite to cats.

-"You're welcome," the cat rumbled, and together they waited in silence.
+"You're welcome," the cat rumbled.

-They didn't have to wait long.
+He didn't have to wait long.
 A tricycle taxi rolled to a gentle stop in front of the house.
 The taxi pedaller climbed out of his seat, stretched until his spine went *pop!*,